 The global gag rule does mean that more of the world’s women will be forced to seek unsafe abortions—with potentially devastating impacts on women and girls.
 For example, WHO research shows that Sub-Saharan Africa had higher abortion rates after George W. Bush reinstated the global gag rule, citing reduced access to contraception causing more unwanted pregnancies.
 Further, studies conducted by PAI show that the global gag rule often cuts off women’s access to health care services entirely.

-“The global gag rule undermines women’s health, rights, and needs,” added Leila Hessini, former Global Fund for Women Board Chair and expert on global reproductive rights.
+“The global gag rule undermines women’s health, rights, and needs,” added Leila Hessini, Global Fund for Women’s Head of Strategic Grantmaking and Movement-Building, and expert on global reproductive rights.
 “Organizations who receive foreign assistance are unable to counsel, refer, or advocate for abortion even if they are using funds from other sources.”

 With the global gag rule reinstated, it is more important than ever to get money to grassroots, women-led groups around the world who are filling gaps in women’s health care, educating women and girls on their reproductive rights, and advocating for safe and legal abortion.
 This is a critical moment to get money and support to women’s movements working hard to resist rollbacks around the world.

 Let’s create a chorus of global voices with #BuildMovementsNotWalls and ensure that we are heard.